 What if I’m in a different timezone to AEST?

 You can attend our retreats in any timezone.
-When you purchase your retreat, we check your timezone and so you can attend your sessions at the perfect time for you.
+When you purchase your retreat, the videos will be set to release in accordance to your timezone so you can attend your sessions at the perfect time for you.
 So it doesn’t matter where you live in the world, you can attend your retreat in your timezone, at your convenience.

 How long do I have to complete my retreat?

-We want you to get the very best experience at your retreat and to learn, thrive and explore new concepts and teachings.
-Each of the Quests you undertake have a start date and time to help step you through your retreat experience and give you that drip feed, immersive experience.
-If for some reason you aren’t able to watch one of your Quests at the scheduled time, don’t worry cause once the start time has passed you can come back and watch it at any time.
+We want you to get the very best experience during your retreat and to discover, learn and explore new concepts and teachings.
+Each of the quests you'll undertake are released throughout the retreat day to give you that drip feed, immersive experience.
+If for some reason you aren’t able to watch one of your quests at the scheduled time, don’t worry because once the start time has passed you can come back and watch it again at any time within 30 days.

 We know that sometimes life gets in the way and there are unexpected responsibilities that come up, which is why we give you 30 days from the time your retreat starts to re-watch any of the Quests you loved, and really get the most out of your learning.
-And let's face it, the more you re-watch the Quests, the more likely you are to make new neural pathway connections and habit changing behaviours on your path to transformation.
+The more you re-watch the Quests, the more likely you are to make stronger neural pathway connections and habit changing behaviours on your path to transformation.

 How do I reset my password?